pferdalburakcinar/100DaysOfSwift/README.md

 day 4 : I completed day 16 lesson.
 I created project1 and first was completed.
 I used uitableview in this project.

 day 5 : Project 1 completed.
 I learned autulayout ,navigation ,tableView.
 I am aware importance of tableview.
 Tableview is easy

+day 6 : Project 2 completed.
+I used navigation bar, button on uibutton sender, Assets and alert dialog.
+I made a game which u guess country flag